kyma-project/community/concepts/infrastructure-reconciliation/README.md

 Mothership reconciler should provide common functionality related to watching changes and triggering component reconcilers in response to events or with time based schedule.
 Such aspects like queueing reconciliation requests, consolidating them, updating reconciliation status, retries and back-off strategy should be implemented once (in the mothership).

 Worker pool implementation has to be revisited.
 Mothership should not manage dependencies - component reconciler should be written in the way that can recognize missing dependencies and can fail fast.
-The next reconciliation invocation should happen when the configuration (cluster inventory) is updated (dependency)
+The next reconciliation invocation should happen when the configuration (cluster inventory) is updated (dependency).

 Cluster Inventory should be extracted from the mothership and should have more flexible content.
-Component reconcilers should be able to read and update the content (TODO - access control).
+Component reconcilers should be able to read and update the content.
+Access control should be also established as we would need access to cluster inventory also from external components (e.g. Central Management Plane).